polise/audio-player/server/README.md

 I think I did a good job of writing fairly clean code and am happy with the level of parameter validation and error handling that I put in given the time constraint and context.

-Were I to have more time, I would focus on improving the `/play` endpoint in the following ways:
+Were I to have more time, I would focus on refactoring the database code.
+I think some of the organisation of that directory is a bit off and would ideally intialise the entries in these tables via a database patch, not on starting up the application.

-1. When the song plays, an error shows up (`warning: Didn't have any audio data in callback (buffer underflow)`).
-I didn't have a lot of time to look into this today, but would not allow that to go into production code.

-2. It would be nice to fetch the audio files from a database rather than keeping them locally.

-3. I would like to do more checks to provide better error responses for this endpoint.
-For instance, it'd be nice to check whether a song exists in `/media` before trying to play it.

-4. I could not get sinon to stub `play()` and `load()`.
-I am familiar with stubbing external default exports in sinon but still could not manage to get the function to use the stub that I declared instead of the dependency.
-I had to comment out some unit tests which fail because of this, which is frustrating.
+Additionally, were I to have more time, I would add some typing - I am used to Typescript and don't know whether Flow is the go-to still (or ever was for backend code).